mikestreety/mikestreety/app/content/blog/making-craft-cms-work-with-prism-js-using-pre-and-code-blocks.md

 title: Making Craft CMS work with Prism JS using pre and code blocks
 date: 2016-04-20
 updated: 2017-05-03
+intro: You may (or may not) have noticed that my site had a massive overhaul.
+With that overhaul, I changed CMS from Anchor to Craft.
+Anchor was great, but didn't ...
 tags:
  - Web
  - Javascript